Intro to Orbicularis Oculi

 In FACS (Facial Action Coding System), the orbital area is referred to as cheek raiser, or AU 6; and the palpebral area is referred to as lid tightener, or AU 7.

-Cheek raiser is a key player in the emotion prototypes for sadness and happiness (see “Duchenne smile”).
-It is also observed in pain and common in many other expressions and occasions.
+If you follow Paul Ekman-based emotion prototypes, cheek raiser is a key player for sadness and happiness (see “Duchenne smile”).** It is also observed in pain and common in many other expressions and occasions.

 Lid tightener is one of the AUs listed in anger prototypes; however, it is by no means exclusively tied to anger.
 Lid tightener can also be used to express a variety of conditions such as sleepiness, concentration, frustration, trouble seeing, etc.